celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 The IERC20Token interface is a standard interface for implementing tokens on the Celo blockchains.
 It defines a set of functions that must be implemented by any contract that wants to be recognized as an ERC20 token.
 Let's break down the functions and events in this interface:

- - transfer: This function allows users to transfer tokens from one address to another.
+ - **transfer**: This function allows users to transfer tokens from one address to another.
 It takes two arguments - the address of the recipient and the amount of tokens to be transferred.
 It returns a Boolean value indicating whether the transfer was successful or not.

-- approve: This function is used to allow another address to spend tokens on behalf of the caller.
+-**approve**: This function is used to allow another address to spend tokens on behalf of the caller.
 It takes two arguments - the address of the spender and the amount of tokens to be approved.
 It returns a boolean value indicating whether the approval was successful or not.

-- transferFrom: This function is used to transfer tokens from one address to another, on behalf of the owner.
+- **transferFrom**: This function is used to transfer tokens from one address to another, on behalf of the owner.
 It takes three arguments the address of the owner, the address of the recipient, and the amount of tokens to be transferred.
 It returns a boolean value indicating whether the transfer was successful or not.

-- totalSupply: This function returns the total supply of tokens that exist in circulation.
+- **totalSupply**: This function returns the total supply of tokens that exist in circulation.

-- balanceOf: This function returns the balance of tokens held by a particular address.
+- **balanceOf**: This function returns the balance of tokens held by a particular address.

-- allowance: This function returns the amount of tokens that a spender is allowed to spend on behalf of an owner.
+- **allowance**: This function returns the amount of tokens that a spender is allowed to spend on behalf of an owner.

-- Transfer: This event is emitted when tokens are transferred from one address to another.
+- **Transfer**: This event is emitted when tokens are transferred from one address to another.
 It contains three parameters - the address of the sender, the address of the recipient, and the amount of tokens transferred.

-- Approval: This event is emitted when the allowance of a spender to spend tokens on behalf of an owner is changed.
+- **Approval**: This event is emitted when the allowance of a spender to spend tokens on behalf of an owner is changed.
 It contains three parameters - the address of the owner, the address of the spender, and the amount of tokens approved.

 By including this interface in your smart contract code, you can interact with any ERC20 token on the Ethereum or Celo blockchains.